Q: Who is eligible to enter the Colorado Gold Contest?

 Q: I already sent in my manuscript but have made some changes to it.
 Can I resubmit?

-A: Sorry, no. We wouldn't be doing you any favors letting you update your submission as you don't get the chance when submitting to publishing professionals.
-Make sure your entry is ready before you submit.
+A: Sorry, no. Our goal is to mimic the professional submission process as closely as possible.
+You won’t get do-overs in real life.
 Be aware we might send your entry back to you because of formatting errors that make it difficult to work with on our end.
 However, if you wish you may ask for your manuscript to be removed from consideration.
 (Applies until contest closes May 31st; after that, it will be assigned to the judges and won't be removed.)
 You will not be refunded your original contest entry fee, however.
 You may then resubmit as a completely new entry.
 In short, double-check everything before you hit "send."

 Q: Can I use Times New Roman font?

 A: Yes.
-For the first time, the Colorado Gold is requiring entries to be submitted in Times New Roman.
+The Colorado Gold requires entries to be submitted in Times New Roman.

 Q: My chapter ends a few words beyond the allowable word count.
 Can I submit the whole chapter?

-A: Try to keep it to 4000 words and 750 words for the synopsis.
+A: Contest rules stipulate a 4000 word limit and 750 words for the synopsis.
 You might have to do some rewriting to make this work.
 The judges won't be required to read past 4000 words so make your entry end where you want it to.
-The Pitch doesn’t add to your word count, but keep it brief, less than 50 words.

 Q: What are the judges' qualifications?